cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 # TAU - Decentralized File Sharing Community
 ```
 User experienses:= {
 - File upload format is TGZ, which zips all types - directory, pictures and videos.
-TGZ will be choped and added hamt node.
-Downloaded file, which is a hamt node, export to specific types, eg mp4, without native media play to avoid legal issue.
+TGZ will be choped and added into AMT with a filtAMTroot as return.
+TAU app does not provide native media player to avoid legal issue.
-- Community creates independant chains with new coins for file sharing.
+- Community creates community chains with own coins for file sharing.
+Each community chain ID is the creator TAUaddress+random(1,000,000,000)
-- TAU mainnet does not hold files, only provide relay meta data service.
+- TAU mainnet does not hold files, only provide relay management service and settle payment on relay income.
-- All chain addresses are derivative from TAU private key and use IPFS peers ID for internet connection (the association of TAUaddr and IPFSaddr is by signature by ipfs RSA private key)
+- All chain addresses are derivative from TAU private key.
+Nodes use IPFS peers ID for internet connection (the association of TAUaddr and IPFS address is by signature using ipfs RSA private key)
 }
 Business model:= {
 - Tau foundation will develop TAU App and provide public relays for free, in return for admob/mopub income to cover AWS cost.
-Any one can add relay permission-lessly on TAU to share profit.
+Any one can add relay permission-lessly on TAU chain to share profit of the mobile ads.
-- On TAU, members can install and announce own relay restricted to serve certain chain ID, configuerable for fee & service policy.
-Relay generates data flow, and it will be paid in taucoin.
+- On TAU, members can install and announce own relay to serve certain chain ID, configuerable for fee & service policy.
+Relay generates data flow to be paid in taucoin.
 Eventually, all relay nodes are provided by community and get paid by advertisement income.
 - Individual nodes will see ads to keep the data for free, the more data upload, the less ads to see.
-In app, show a balance of uploaded data and ads time.
+In app, show a stats of uploaded data, download data and ads time.
 }
 Launch steps:={
 - Free community creation for file sharing.
 TAUTest coin is an initial test.
-At this stage, TAU provide static relay service via AWS
+At this stage, TAU provide static relay service via AWS.
 - Tau main net turn on for community relay nodes joinning profit sharing.
 }
 ```
 ## Three processes exists
-* A. Response with future ContractReceiptStateRoot, which is a cbor.cid and an anchor for hamt state retrieve.
+* A. Response with predicted ContractReceiptStateRoot, which is a hamt cbor.cid.
 * B. Collect votings from peers to find the safety state root for the chain.
 * C. File Downloader.

 ## Global Context: store in levelDB
 It helps to make process internal data exchange efficient.
 ```